• Home

 About This Song

 “Close Enough For Love” was written by Johnny Mandel and Paul Williams in 1979.
-It was first recorded by Peggy Lee on her album of the same name.
-Although Mandel and Williams are well-known for their work as film composers, this song was not composed for film.
-It is a favorite of jazz vocalists; in addition to Peggy Lee’s and Tony Bennett’s recordings, it has also been recorded by Shirley Horn (which is very fine) and Andy Williams.
+The song was first recorded by Peggy Lee on her album with the same name.
+It is a favorite of jazz and popular vocalists; in addition to Peggy Lee’s and Tony Bennett’s recordings, it has also been recorded by Shirley Horn and Andy Williams.

 About This Version

-Tony Bennett recorded “Close Enough For Love” in 2004 for The Art of Romance.
-Johnny Mandel did the arrangement and conducted the orchestra.
+Tony Bennett recorded “Close Enough For Love” in 2004 for his album The Art of Romance.
+Johnny Mandel wrote the arrangement and conducted the orchestra.

-“Close Enough For Love,” as well as The Art of Romance, is available from Apple Music.
+“Close Enough For Love,” as well as The Art of Romance, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Johnny Mandel, Paul Williams, The Art of Romance, Tony Bennett
+Filed Under: Song of the Day Tagged With: Johnny Mandel, Paul Williams, Shirley Horn, The Art of Romance, Tony Bennett

 Song of the Day: Where Do You Start